 I had never heard of the Montessori method until I found out there was an AMS Montessori school close to my home.
-At first, it sounded crazy to me.
+At first, I thought the whole concept sounded crazy.
 I only had one child and couldn’t imagine sending him away from me to work on his “pouring” skills.
 However, since I didn’t know any families with kids, when he was 2 and a half I decided that he needed some sort of socialization.

 What I first read about Montessori sounded interesting, but not necessarily compelling.
 However, the book that really made me believe in the teaching philosophy was Montessori: The Science Behind the Genius.
-The author discusses all the scientifically proven benefits of a prepared learning environment where the child gets to decide what they are going to learn without being graded, tested, or even corrected.
-(The Montessori material available to the child is self-correcting, such that the teacher does not need to tell the child when they are making a mistake.)
+The author discusses all the scientifically proven benefits of a prepared learning environment.
+She shows the advantages of Montessori-style child-directed learning, where the child gets to decide what they are going to learn without being graded, tested, or even corrected.
+The Montessori material available to the child is self-correcting, such that the teacher does not need to tell the child when they are making a mistake.
 It is a hands-on environment of exploration and discovery intended to stimulate a child’s curiosity.

 I literally went from being a skeptic to a convert in the few hours it took me to read that book.
 I enrolled my son and even began to question whether or not I would eventually send my son to the public school as planned.
 Ultimately, my son attended Montessori preschool for 3 years (from 2.5 to 5.5 years old) and my second child attended for 1 year.
-During that time, I’ve had a criticism or two of the Montessori method, but I still think that overall it’s an excellent philosophy.
+Ultimately I decided to homeschool, but it was not because I had criticism of the Montessori method.

 The Montessori math material is among my favorite hands-on material that I’ve seen in a Montessori classroom.
 I fell in love with it so much that I immediately went home and started working on my own.

 Below are all of the Montessori and Montessori-style tools, activities, and printables that I’ve made so far.